-We expect a slight deterioration in the efficiency ratio due to the one-off effect of assuming higher transaction costs upfront when the loan portfolio is sold.
-The capitalization ratio will also end the year slightly below 2020 due to the recovery in origination during 2021.
-The unencumbered assets to unsecured debt ratio will remain strong around 120%, above the minimum 110%.
+We had a slight deterioration in the efficiency ratio due to the one-off effect of assuming higher transaction costs upfront when the loan portfolio is sold.
+The capitalization ratio ended the year at 18% due to the recovery in origination during 2021.
+The unencumbered assets to unsecured debt ratio remained strong at 131.8%, above the minimum 110%.